oliveirajoaop/v1/Notes.md

 git push --tags
 ```

-- To see how the below command will work
+- See if/how the below command will work

 ```bash
 git push --follow-tags origin main